akbarhabiby/akbarhabiby/README.md

 ## Hi there!
 I'm [Akbar!](http://akbarhabiby.net) 👋

-👨🏻‍💻 Currently working on Network Industry.\
+👨🏻‍💻 Currently working on orchestrator company.\
 💡 I like to explore new technologies, I'm a Tech Enthusiast.\
 🌱 Learning everything about Front-End and Back-End technologies.\
 🔭 Interest: Learning Golang, because I really love Back-End.\